 C34.5 Improvement-Oriented vs. Evaluative Feedback Systems

 Some student feedback systems are designed primarily to help faculty members improve their teaching.
 Faculty members are encouraged to decide individually what means are used to ascertain student views of their teaching in order to improve.
+TEVAL results may also be used by instructors and departments/units to identify instructional strengths and opportunities and to support evidence-informed improvements in teaching.

 Other student ratings systems are designed primarily to aid in the comparative evaluation of faculty members within a department for the purposes of making personnel recommendations concerning annual merit salary, reappointment, tenure, and promotion.

+TEVAL serves as the university’s required student evaluation system for all faculty personnel recommendations.
+TEVAL is required for evaluative purposes; however, it is one component of a broader teaching evaluation record.
+Faculty members are free to submit supplemental student feedback (including additional instruments or mid-semester feedback) in addition to their required TEVAL results, and they may also submit other relevant materials documenting teaching effectiveness consistent with department/unit criteria (e.g., peer review summaries, teaching statements, course materials, and evidence of student learning).

 Regulatory Reference Summary (Only used for reference for updating draft; will not be included in Handbook Changes)